Davidobot/BetterJoy/README.md

 If you get weird lag/stuttering - restart your computer; or try running the program multiple times, closing it properly (by pressing enter) each time.

+## No joycons detected
+If using Bluetooth - see the "How to properly disconnect the controller" section and follow the steps listed there.
+Then, reconnect the controller.

+If using USB - try unplugging the controller and then plugging it back in, making sure to let Windows set it up before launching the program.

+## Getting stuck at "Using USB" or "Using factory.."
+Close the program and then start it again.
+If it doesn't work, see the "No joycons detected" section and try that.

 Feel free to open a new issue if you have any comments or questions.

 # Connecting and Disconnecting the Controller